UNESCO Welterbe: Bad Kissingen

 Bavaria has a vast and diverse natural and cultural heritage, which includes unique cultural landscapes, parks and natural areas, in addition to architectural and artistic masterpieces and evidence of social and technological developments.

-Currently, UNESCO has designated ten special sites in Bavaria as World Heritage Sites, including the Augsburg Water Management System, the Würzburg Residence, the Margravial Opera House in Bayreuth and the Old Town of Bamberg.
+Currently, UNESCO has designated eleven special sites in Bavaria as World Heritage Sites, including the Augsburg Water Management System, the Würzburg Residence, the Margravial Opera House in Bayreuth and the Old Town of Bamberg.
+In July 2025, four of King Ludwig II's fairy-tale castles were also added to the World Heritage List.

-Our list gives you an overview of all ten World Heritage Sites in Bavaria.
+Our list gives you an overview of all World Heritage Sites in Bavaria.

 Filmreif Augsburg: Auch das Wasserwerk am Roten Turm ist eine beliebte Filmkulisse